LTUC/amman-prep-d14/Class-05/facilitator/README.md

     let value = null;
     ```

-    **Note: explain the NULL data type and give examples on it**
+    **Note: explain the NULL data type and give examples of it**

   - Undefined Example:
     ```javascript
     let myObject = { first: "123", second: 456, third: true };
     myObject.fourth; // Undefined
     ```
-    **Note: explain the undefined data type and give examples on it**
+    **Note: explain the undefined data type and give examples of it**

 ## JavaScript Comparison and Logical Operators

-- What is the difference between Comparison and Logical Operators.
+- What is the difference between Comparison and Logical Operators?
 - Why we use the Operators in programming languages.

-  - Examples on Comparison Operators:
+  - Examples of Comparison Operators:

     - Equal to (==).
     - Equal value and equal type (===).